flatcar/Flatcar/draft.md

 The Technical Committee meets on an as-needed basis, but must meet at least once every 2 months to sync even if there is no pressing business.

-Meetings may be open, closed, or a mix of both.
-The expected meeting model is X.

-The quorum for holding a meeting is X.

-The quorum or threshold for taking a vote during a meeting is X.
+The meeting model (open, closed, or a mix) and the quorum for holding a meeting and for taking a vote are part of the founding mandate and will be set by the founding Committee.
+Until those are defined, the Committee meets and decides using the thresholds in the Decision-making section above.

 The Steering Committee and Technical Committee may hold regular joint sessions.
 If so, the frequency and expectations for those sessions are X.

 ## Changes to this charter

-Changes to this charter are approved by X.

-The exact process for proposing, discussing, voting on, and merging charter changes is X.
+The initial charter is approved by the Maintainers as a whole, since they currently hold governance authority and are delegating some of it to the new Technical Committee.
+After that, ongoing charter amendments move to the Technical Committee itself, using the charter-change voting threshold (see the Decision-making section above) rather than requiring a full Maintainer vote each time.

+The exact process for proposing, discussing, voting on, and merging charter changes is: a pull request against the governance document itself (so the exact change is visible, not just described), followed by a public discussion period before any vote.
+Once the Technical Committee holds this authority, the vote uses the charter-change threshold, followed by a short waiting period before the change takes effect so anyone who missed the discussion still sees the outcome before it goes live.